jguertl/SharePlugin/docs/README.md

 ## Documentation

-Here you will find detailed documentation on setting up and using the Connectivity Plugin for Xamarin and Windows
+Here you will find detailed documentation on setting up and using the Share Plugin for Xamarin and Windows

 ### Table of Contents
 * [Getting Started](GettingStarted.md)